Legitcode/ReactJSNews/posts/2015-12-04-using-the-facebook-graph-api-with-react-and-flux.md

+---
+layout: post
-# Using and Testing the Facebook API with React and Flux
+title:  "Using and Testing the Facebook API with React and Flux"
+excerpt_separator: <!--more-->
+author: Suby Raman
+date: 2015-12-04 20:43
+published: true
+categories: react
+---

 **Clone the example code:**